 The Xcode Simulator app is an integral part of the Xcode environment.
 Keeping definitions in mind, you may ask how Xcode Simulator can help in your app development.

-Simply put, Simulator lets you mimic the user interface of a device for which you are developing an app.
+Simply put, a Simulator lets you mimic the user interface of real device-specific features for which you are developing an app.
 With the first stable version released in late 2003, Xcode Simulator helps you develop apps for the entire iOS ecosystem, including iOS, macOS, iPadOS, tvOS, and watchOS.

-You can use the iOS simulator to run apps directly from your macOS kernel and replicate the experience of your end-level users to a great extent.
+You can use iOS Simulator launches to run apps directly from your macOS kernel and replicate the experience of your end-level users to a great extent.
 The convenience is so high that almost every app developer nowadays runs and tests apps on a simulator as part of a daily routine.

-But does a simulator give you the same experience as running the app on a physical device?
+But does a simulator give you the same experience as running the app on physical devices?

 Although a simulator goes a long way to replicate the user experience of a physical device, it has certain limitations.
 Here are a few differences to keep in mind:

 • Computation and network.
-Real devices usually have lower processing power and hardware capabilities than Xcode Simulator because the simulator will have access to your Mac’s processor and memory management.
+Real devices usually have lower processing power and hardware specific features than Xcode Simulator because the simulator will have access to your Mac’s processor and memory management.

 Also, compared to your iPhone, you will get a more stable network on your MacBook.
 You may find it difficult to simulate your app’s behavior during real-life network fluctuations if you use a simulator.